Applying for an Australian Tourist Visa in India? Read these tips!

-If there’s one thing that annoys me as traveller, thanks to my weak Indian passport, is applying for visa.
-You want to travel to Europe, and you’ve all the money and time it wanted, you still need to go through a lot of hassle and paperwork.
-Though of course, some countries are more reluctant, and some, fairly welcoming, the unapologetic fact that you still need to waste your time and money — no matter how small — is always a disappointment.
+If there’s one thing that annoys me as traveller, thanks to my weak Indian passport, it is — applying for a visa.
+If you want to travel to Europe, and you’ve all the money and time it requires, you still need to go through a lot of hassle and paperwork.
+And the same goes for applying for the Australian tourist visa in India.

 Just submit the application at your nearest VFS centre with a few photocopies of your passport and wait for an email to be received, with your visa grant ID.
-The only disappointment, however, may be the amount of time the Australian embassy takes to say their decision, so plan much in advance.
+The only disappointment, however, may be the amount of time the Australian embassy takes to say their decision, so plan enough in advance.

-Plan Much In Advance
+Plan Enough In Advance

-I heard so many people mentioning that their Australian visa application took ages to come back with an answer, as so was the case with me.
-I received the email from the embassy, granting me a 1-year tourist visa, after 34 days of submission — almost 2 weeks more than how long my Schengen Visa took, and a month, for Malaysian.
+I heard so many people mentioning that their Australian tourist visa took ages to come back with an answer, as so was the case with me.
+I received an email from the embassy, granting me a 1-year tourist visa, after 34 days of submission — almost 2 weeks more than how long my Schengen Visa took, and a month, for Malaysian.

 So make sure you apply it as soon as you can, with at least 1.5 months of a buffer period.